 At a routine healthcare visit, a doctor should be able to find early symptoms of autism before the child reaches the age of 2.

 They will ask questions about certain milestones, such as smiling for the first time, crawling, and making sounds, to check the child's development.
-The CDC have a list of key milestones for different ages.
+The

 Early diagnosis can help children and their families access support and better understand certain behaviors.